 The completely confidential questionnaire is sent directly to the Senior Counsellor if completed online.
 Alternatively, it is perfectly acceptable to print it off, fill it in and bring it with you to your first appointment.

-The Wellbeing Team at Talk Wandsworth is now offering a variety of free wellbeing workshops designed to support your specific needs.
+The Wellbeing Team at Talk Wandsworth offers a variety of free wellbeing workshops designed to support your specific needs.
 The workshops run regularly throughout the year.
 Please see our poster for further information.

-The Orchid Unit is an alternative place of safety to the Emergency department for patients with primary mental health problems during the COVID-19 pandemic.
-The service is based at Springfield hospital and you can be referred to Unit via the Mental Health Support Line.
+The Coral Mental Health Crisis Hub is an alternative place of safety to the Emergency department for patients with primary mental health problems during the COVID-19 pandemic.
+The service is based at Springfield University Hospital and you can be referred to the hub via the Mental Health Support Line.

 Telephone: (Referrals) 0800 028 8000